breadoliveoilsalt/garden-tracker/spec.md

 - [x] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients)
-      - A Garden has_many Species, and Species has_many Gardens, through a SpeciesGarden join table/
+      - A Garden has_many Species, and Species has_many Gardens, through a SpeciesGarden join table.

 - [x] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
       - As examples: for a Garden, a user is able to input the name and square_feet; for a Species, a user